 I know the damaging effects old gasoline can have on a mower.
 Spending a little extra money to stabilize gasoline is a small price to pay to avoid fuel system and engine damage.
 Learn more about the advantages of using Sea Foam here.

 Solution: Replace old fuel with fresh fuel by using a siphon to transfer the old fuel into an authorized fuel container.
 Add fresh fuel with a fuel additive to your Toro mower.
 Read this article for the right type of fuel to use in your Toro mower.

 It may be the start of the season and you notice you are not getting fuel.
-Make sure the fuel shut-off valve is open and allowing fuel to flow out of the tank.
-You may have forgot you shut it off when storing your Toro for the off-season.
+Make sure the fuel shut-off valve is open and allows fuel to flow out of the tank.
+You may have forgotten you shut it off when storing your Toro for the off-season.

 Your fuel filter is designed to strain the dirt and deposits from your fuel and not allow it into the fuel system and engine.
 If you fail to change it regularly, it can become plugged preventing fuel from passing through the filter.

 Because your carburetor is placed higher on your mower than the fuel tank, your Toro mower requires a fuel pump to pump fuel up to the carburetor.
-Mostly likely, you are running a vacuum style fuel pump that builds pressure off the engine.
+Most likely, you are running a vacuum-style fuel pump that builds pressure off the engine.

 Before replacing your pump, isolate the pump as being your problem.
 Do this by making sure you are getting fuel to the inlet port of the pump.
 You may have already completed this step when you checked your fuel lines for clogs.
 If you did not, proceed with these steps: